- Sermon Notes

 c.
 If God took Israel by the fastest route, they would have been confronted by the Philistines.

 d.
-They were not ready for war with the Philistines and would have run back to Egypt in fear.
+God knew they were not ready for war with the Philistines and would have run back to Egypt in fear.

 Psalm 103:13-14, Just as a father has compassion on his children, so the Lord has compassion on those who fear Him.
 For He Himself knows our frame; He is mindful that we are but dust.

-APPL – It is so heartbreaking to watch people we love run back to harmful relationships or destructive habits when facing a new battle.
+APPL – It’s heartbreaking to watch people we love run back to destructive habits or harmful relationships when facing a new battle.

-• But if you are tempted to run back to those harmful things, give God room to move.
+- But if you are tempted to run back to those harmful things, ask God to help you.

 1 Corinthians 10:13, No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, that you may be able to endure it.